robot-dan/robot-dan/README.md

 - 👋 Hey, I’m Dan
 - 👀 I'm a robotics engineer
-- 🌱 This repo has started for a passion project with friends to make the biggest bestest video game ever made
+- 🌱 This repo has started for a passion project with friends

 <!---